sosise/sosise-docs/database/getting-started.md

 # Getting Started
 ## Introduction
-Almost every modern web application interacts with a database.
-Sosise makes interacting with databases extremely simple across a variety of supported databases using raw SQL, a fluent query builder.
-Express Framework Builder uses [knex](http://knexjs.org) as a library to work with databases.
-Knex.js (pronounced /kəˈnɛks/) is a "batteries included" SQL query builder for:
+Nearly all contemporary web applications engage with a database.
+Sosise streamlines this interaction across various supported databases using raw SQL and a fluent query builder.
+The Express Framework Builder employs the [Knex.js](http://knexjs.org) library for database operations.
+Knex.js, pronounced /kəˈnɛks/, is a comprehensive SQL query builder supporting the following databases:

 - `Postgres`
 - `MSSQL`